logo

 Fork

 Let us assume that we want to add a step, but this step cannot be executed right after the previous one.
-In this case, these two steps will fork, and they will belong to different test cases.
+In this case, these two steps will fork and belong to different test cases.

 Forking can be made by pressing a keyword shortcut Ctrl + f on the step to fork: